dakshdeepHERE/CineHub/README.md

 # CineHub

-This is a Flutter-based mobile application that allows users to explore and discover movies using the Movies API from [http://moviesapi.ir/](http://moviesapi.ir/).
+This is a Flutter-based mobile application that allows users to explore and discover movies using the Movies API.
 The app utilizes the BLoC (Business Logic Component) architecture pattern for efficient state management and separation of concerns.

 ## Features